One unconvinced reader said...

 1) We most naturally assume that when Jesus gathers the nations before him that he is talking about only human beings and human nations.
 The Greek word "ethnos" is used in the Bible to mean "a multitude of individuals of the same nature or genus, for example the human family."
 Thus when he divides the people into their categories of sheep and goats, we naturally conclude that some humans are sheep while the remainder are goats.
 It appears that only part of humanity is saved from the Lake of Fire while the rest are eternally lost.
 Arminians and Calvinists both agree on this point, though they disagree as to how people are saved.

 However, do not too quickly conclude that "ethnos" mean human "ethnic" groups.
 It should be noted that the meaning of the word "ethnos" is also used to mean "the people, in contrast to their king."
 The first denotation in the Vines dictionary also indicates, "a multitude (whether of men or of beasts) associated or living together: a company, troop, swarm."
-I would suggest that at the Great White Throne Judgment these alternate denotations are closer to the mark.
+I would suggest that at the Sheep and Goat Judgment these alternate denotations are closer to the mark.
 In fact we can be certain of this because 2 Peter 2:4 makes it plain that some angels are imprisoned now being held for future judgment.
-Jude 6 and Revelation 20:11-15 also make it plain that angels will be extracted from Tartarus / Thalassa to stand before the Great White Throne Judgment.
+Jude 6 and Revelation 20:11-15 also make it plain that angels will be extracted from Tartarus / Thalassa to stand before the Great White Throne at final judgment.

 King Jesus will summon all his subjects before him for final judgment and this includes both human and angelic people.
 We humans often neglect to consider Jesus' angelic subjects because they are most often invisible to us.
 However, angels are also people subject to King Jesus and will likewise stand before his judgment throne.
 What word other than "ethnos" would the Holy Spirit use to identify a mixed body of his subjects that includes both human and fallen angelic people?
 "Ethnos" is the word he chooses!
 The bad news for fallen angels is that they do not have a vicarious substitute for the condemnation they must receive.
 The good news for us is that Jesus became a human and so his work of atonement applies to all humans.